5 Cloud Computing for Data Science

 • SageMaker: Managed Jupyter notebooks with integrated ML tools

-• EC2: Virtual machines for customized environments
+• EC2: Virtual machines for customised environments

 • S3: Scalable storage for datasets